Funeral Homes near Monson

 Monson Obituaries

-It was noted by Bangor Daily News on April 18th, 2020 that Mary Jane Erickson (Leavitt) died in Monson, Maine.
+It was noted by Bangor Daily News on April 18th, 2020 that Mary Jane Erickson (Leavitt) perished in Monson, Maine.
 Ms. Erickson was 87 years old.
-Send flowers to express your sorrow and honor Mary Jane's life.
+Send flowers to share your condolences and honor Mary Jane's life.

-It was revealed by Bangor Daily News on January 12th, 2020 that Flora Ann Anderson perished in Monson, Maine.
+It was reported by Bangor Daily News on January 12th, 2020 that Flora Ann Anderson passed on in Monson, Maine.
 Anderson was 85 years old.
-Send flowers to share your condolences and honor Flora Ann's life.
+Send flowers to express your sorrow and honor Flora Ann's life.

-It was noted by Bangor Daily News on January 10th, 2020 that Burton Glen V Packard passed on in Monson, Maine.
+It was revealed by Bangor Daily News on January 10th, 2020 that Burton Glen V Packard passed on in Monson, Maine.
 Packard was 50 years old and was born in Sarasota, FL.
-Send flowers to share your condolences and honor Burton Glen V's life.
+Send flowers to express your sympathy and honor Burton Glen V's life.

 History